 Law Enforcement Availability Pay (LEAP) was made available to federal agents in recognition of the fact that they need to be generally available to go to work at any time, even outside of their regular work week or working hours.

 Whether to oversee a surveillance operation, a big break in a case or just the long hours generally associated with a day in the life of a criminal investigator, a standard 40-hour work week is often not near enough time to get the job done.
 LEAP ensures agents are available and provides payment for the extra work they will inevitably perform.

 Not everyone who works in federal law enforcement careers is eligible to receive LEAP.
-According to the U.S. Office of Personnel Management, only criminal investigators - those specified in job class 1811 in the Federal Civil Service System - and game law enforcement agents - job class 1812 - are able to collect LEAP.
-This means that uniformed law enforcement officers - such as the FBI Police and Uniformed Secret Service Officers - don't qualify.
+According to the U.S. Office of Personnel Management, only criminal investigators, those specified in job class 1811 in the Federal Civil Service System, and game law enforcement agents, job class 1812, can collect LEAP.
+This means that uniformed law enforcement officers such as the FBI Police and Uniformed Secret Service Officers don't qualify.

 Agents who qualify for LEAP include:

 Agents and their superiors must certify annually that they worked an average of 2 extra hours per day during the past year and that they anticipate working those hours again next year.